TomNisbet/nqsap/docs/_docs/build-11-stack-pointer.md

 new instructions to push and pull registers (PHA, PLA) and to call and return from subroutines (JSR, RTS).
 There are also new instructions to load the SP from an immediate value (LIS) and to transfer values from A to SP (TAS) and from SP to A (TSA).
-If no stack operations are needed, the SP can be used a a general-purpose register.
+If no stack operations are needed, the SP can be used as a general-purpose register.

 ## Hardware